Pathoschild/smapi-mod-dump/source/Ranged Tools/README.md

 Note that this extended range is generally **only applied when mouse-clicking**, and things will otherwise work as usual.
 This mod is thus mainly intended for **mouse and keyboard** play, where you have a free-moving cursor.
 I don't currently plan on adding any sort of "controller support."

 Also, nothing else about your tools is affected.
 They still use the same animation, consume the usual amount of stamina, and can be upgraded as normal.
-Charged tool functionality is also unaffected.

 ## Installation